simondotm/beeb-vsc/README.md

 # Beeb VSC
 [Visual Studio Code](https://code.visualstudio.com/) Extension to support code development primarily for BBC Micro, but it might be useful for other 6502 based machines.

-Visual Studio Code is free and really good for general retro/6502 development, so this extension was created to enhance the experience by providing syntax colouring for 6502 opcodes, labels, and BBC BASIC commands & functions supported by [BeebAsm](https://github.com/tom-seddon/beebasm).
+Visual Studio Code is free and really good for general retro/6502 development, so this extension was created to enhance the experience by providing syntax colouring for 6502 opcodes, labels, and BBC BASIC commands & functions supported by [BeebAsm](https://github.com/stardot/beebasm) as well as various types of VS Code functionality.

 # Features